nfarrasd/Automated-COVID-19-Monitoring/README.md

 Final data visualization on COVID-19 data from the ETL process is also given in this project using Tableau.

 # Dashboard
-The dashboard made can be obtained here: https://public.tableau.com/app/profile/moch.nabil.farras.dhiya
+The dashboard made can be seen here: https://public.tableau.com/app/profile/moch.nabil.farras.dhiya

 # Dataset
 The data used in this project is obtained from WHO official Website, which can be accessed here: https://covid19.who.int/data